alemorvan/documentation/docs/guides/custom-linux-kernel.md

 The Rocky Linux distribution has the source code for the specific kernel version it supports available in one form or another.
 These could be in the form of a compiled binary (`*.src.rpm`), a source RPM (`*.srpm`), or the like.

-If you need to download a different (possibly newer) version than the one your specific Rocky Linux distro provides, the first place to look for the source code is at the official kernel web site:
+If you need to download a different (possibly newer) version than the one your specific Rocky Linux distro provides, the first place to look for the source code is at the official kernel website:

 [www.kernel.org](https://www.kernel.org)

-This site maintains a listing of web sites mirroring the kernel source, as well as tons of other open-source software, distributions and general-purpose utilities.
+This site maintains a listing of websites mirroring the kernel source, as well as tons of other open-source software, distributions, and general-purpose utilities.

 The list of mirrors is maintained at: